gragas/gpsbro/README.md

 ```
 git clone https://github.com/gragas/RSSS-toolkit
-cd RSSS-toolkit/rsss2/
+cd RSSS-toolkit/rsss2/ # notice the 2
 sudo python setup.py develop
 # To be explicit about installing RSSS-toolkit to
 # Python 2 instead of 3, run "sudo python2 setup.py develop"
 ```

-If the installation failed, or doesn't work correctly, run the following command instead:
+If the installation failed, or doesn't work correctly, run the following command:

 ```
 # After you've nagivated back to RSSS-toolkit/rsss2/,